appliedengineering/NewPilotApp/README.md

 ## Setup
 ### Setting up the IDE
 - install NetBeans IMPORTANT: make sure you choose Java 17
-- have the ae-boatstation raspberry pi nearby and connected to the same network as your development computer
+- have the `ae-boat` raspberry pi nearby and connected to the same network as your development computer
 - Tools > Java Platforms > Add Platform > Remote Java Standard Edition > Fill out the values > Make sure to test platform
 - java.home should be `/usr/lib/jvm/java-17-openjdk-arm64`
 - Set working directory to `/home/ae/Desktop/Netbeans` for ease.